mmchinmay555/TicTacToe/README.md

 # TicTacToe Multiplayer Game

-This project is a multiplayer TicTacToe game built with a **modular C++** architecture.
-It is divided into three main subprojects:
+This is a multiplayer game built using C++.

-- **TcpNetworking**: A lightweight library handling TCP server-client communication.
-- **GameLobby**: Manages matchmaking and player interactions in a multiplayer lobby.
-- **TicTacToe**: The core game, built on top of GameLobby, where players can compete in turn-based matches.

 ## Structure of the project